uafrica/delayed-jobs/README.md

 A plugin that allows you to load priority based tasks for async background processing.
 This is a scalable plugin that can be executed on multiple application servers to distribute the load.

-> **Please Note** The Shell Commands will only work on linux based servers because of the way that processes and PIDs is monitored and checked.
+> **Please Note** This Plugin will only work on linux based servers because of the way that processes and PIDs is monitored and checked.

 Requirements
 ------------

 * CakePHP 2.5.4+
 * PHP 5.2.8+
+* MySQL 5.3+
 * Twitter Bootstrap 3.0+ (Only needed for management interfaces)
 * jQuery 1.9+ (Only needed for management interfaces)